BinaryAnalysisPlatform/bap-tutorial/README.md

 Proving that for all control flow graphs there is no callsite to the destination function that is reachable from a callsite to the source, would be a little bit harder.
-We need to enumerate all subroutines, obtain their control flow graphs, and then check the connectivity of each pair of calls of the form: call to destination, call to source function.
+We need to enumerate all subroutines, obtain their control flow graphs, and then check the connectivity of each pair of calls of the form: call to the destination, call to the source function.

-We will address this problems using the bottom-up approach.
+We will address these problems using the bottom-up approach.
 We will start with the supporting code, that will enumerate all interesting callsites from a subroutine term.
-For that we need to identify whether a callsite, that is a call term, may lead to an invocation of a target function.
+For that, we need to identify whether a callsite, that is a call term, may lead to an invocation of a target function.
 That would be the `reaches` predicate: